sourcegraph/handbook/content/departments/tech-ops/process/vendor-request.md

 - Produce usage guidance for tool to users (please reach out to compliance about security and compliance guidance on usage)
 - Help provide/extract data from vendor when requested (for instance compliance reasons (evidence), security reviews, and other data collection efforts)

-### Procurement Partner

-You are encouraged to use our procurement partner Vendr to secure advantageous pricing when negotiating with vendors and help with certain commercial aspects.
-More information on when to engage Vendr and what type of support they offer can be found [here](../tools/Vendr/index.md).

-**However, using Vendr for vendor procurements does NOT replace our internal vendor request processes.
-Please make sure to raise a Vendor Request for any vendor engagements through the process described here.**

 ### Due Diligence

 Once a vendor request is submitted, we perform a set of reviews depending on the sensitivity of the data shared with the third party.